5 Inference for simple linear regression

 We have described the two main types of inferential procedures: hypothesis testing and confidence intervals.
 At this point you may be wondering whether there is any connection between the two.
 Spoiler alert: there is!

-• If the null hypothesized value ( \(0\) in our case based on the tests defined in Section 5.7.1 ) within the range of the confidence interval, fail to reject \(H_0\) at the \(\alpha\) - level.
+If the null hypothesized value ( \(0\) in our case based on the tests defined in Section 5.7.1 ) is within the range of the confidence interval, make the conclusion fail to reject \(H_0\) at the \(\alpha\) - level.

-• If the null hypothesized value is not within the range of the confidence interval, we conclude to reject \(H_0\) at the \(\alpha\)- level.
+If the null hypothesized value is not within the range of the confidence interval, make the conclusion reject \(H_0\) at the \(\alpha\)- level.

-This illustrates the power of confidence intervals; they can not only be used to make a conclusion to reject or fail to reject \(H_0\), but they also give an estimate of the range of values the parameter of interest plausibly takes.
-Therefore, it is good practice to always report the confidence interval, even if the outcome of the hypothesis test is the primary interest, to provide more context about the results from the analysis beyond the binary reject/fail to reject decision.
+This illustrates the power of confidence intervals; they can not only be used to draw a conclusion about a claim (reject or fail to reject \(H_0\)), but they also give an estimate of the range of values the parameter of interest plausibly takes.
+Therefore, it is good practice to always report the confidence interval, even if the outcome of the hypothesis test is of primary interest, because the confidence interval provides more detail about a population slope \(\beta_1\) beyond the binary reject/fail to reject conclusion of the hypothesis test.

 When we reject a null hypothesis, we conclude that there is a statistically significant linear relationship between the response and predictor variables.
 Just because we conclude that there is a statistically significant relationship between the response and predictor, however, does not mean that the relationship is practically significant.
 The practical significance, how meaningful the results are in practice, is determined by the magnitude of the estimated effect of the predictor on the response and what an effect of that magnitude means in the context of the data and analysis question.